-Small business owners are busy people.
-They are entrepreneurs who are working hard to fulfill their dreams and support their families.
-They know a lot about the work they do and usually make sure to employ a great team of people to help them accomplish their goals.
-But one thing small business owners often overlook is the importance of an updated website.
+Small business owners have countless responsibilities.
+They are entrepreneurs working hard to fulfill their dreams and support their families by managing the finances, organization, marketing and growth of their business and employees.
+One area that small business owners might overlook is the importance of a modern and accessible website.

 How to Update Your Small Business Website

-The images on your website should be high-resolution.
-Modern smartphones make this step really simple.
+The images on your website should be optimized for quick load time.
+Modern smartphones make this step very easy.
 If you are worried that you are not a good photographer or do not know how to set up the right lighting, hire a photographer.
 If you want to skip the expense of a professional photographer, ask around.
-It is very likely that someone you know is an amateur photographer, or knows one.
-And while you are at it, replace the stock photos with actual photos of your employees and your workspace.
-Too many stock photos makes your site look impersonal.
+It is very likely that someone you know is an amateur photographer, or they know one.
+And while you are at it, replace stock photos with actual photos of yourself, your products, your employees and your workspace.
+Too many stock photos make your site look impersonal.

-Your website is often the first way people find you.
-They are looking for your service in their area.
+Your website is often the way people find you.
+They are looking for your service in the area.
 They will want to know when you are open, where you are located and how to contact you.
-Make sure you include a link to a map with address.
-If you are closed for certain holidays, mention that, too.
-If you are closing early for some reason, add that information as needed.
+Make sure you include a link to a map with the address.
+Ensure that you inform your clients about shifting hours of operation, such as holidays.

 Potential customers want to know what you offer.
 They will look for your menu of services and pricing.
-Even if you do not want to list specific prices on your site, it is a good idea to create some pre-priced packages so website viewers feel like they can compare you to other vendors.
+Even if you do not want to list specific prices, it is a good idea to create some pre-priced packages so website viewers can compare you to other vendors.
 Be as specific as possible about what you offer without writing too much.
 You do not want your website to be too text-heavy.
 Provide a contact form to allow customers to submit inquiries and requests for custom quotes.

-To learn more about how Grand Canyon University’s Colangelo College of Business provides small business owners with the tools they need to bring their management and business skills to the next level, visit our website or click the Request More Information Button on this page.
+To learn more about how Grand Canyon University’s Colangelo College of Business provides small business owners with the tools they need to bring their management and business skills to the next level, click the Request More Information button on this page.